 When you are ready to use the mint, simply defrost the mint ice cubes and once the water drains away you will have mint leaves on hand for your recipes.

 Another way of storing mint is by drying.
-There are few methods to dry mint such as natural air-drying, oven drying, microwave drying and using a dehydrator (my preferred method for convenience and consistent results).
+There are a few methods to dry mint such as natural air-drying, oven drying, microwave drying, and using a dehydrator (my preferred method for convenience and consistent results).

 Once dried, crush the mint leaves and store them in an airtight container.
-Always store the mint filled containers in a cool, dry place, away from light to avoid exposing them to moisture.
-If stored properly, it can last to 3-6 months.
+Always store the mint-filled containers in a cool, dry place, away from light to avoid exposing them to moisture.
+If stored properly, it can last for 3-6 months.

 There aren’t too many pests, diseases or problems that bother mint.
 And most of them can be managed by picking off the affected leaves.
 However, here are some problems to look out for.